 As you progress you will be met with more challenging tracks such as the Roller Coaster and the Ski Jump.
-It becomes crucial in the later levels to have to time your jumps and pace yourself for the corners, otherwise it is very easy to launch yourself off the track.
+It becomes crucial in the later levels to time your jumps and pace yourself for the corners, otherwise, it is very easy to launch yourself off the track.

-Stunt Car Racer was one of few unique games that has the ability to play over a serial cable, not only with another Amiga, but amazingly also with an Atari ST. I never managed to get this linked up with a friend on an Amiga or Atari ST, but can only imagine how much more fun this game would be playing with a friend.
+Stunt Car Racer was one of few unique games that have the ability to play over a serial cable, not only with another Amiga but amazingly also with an Atari ST. I never managed to get this linked up with a friend on an Amiga or Atari ST, but can only imagine how much more fun this game would be playing with a friend.

 The game even received an unofficial fan update in 2004, with Stunt Car Racer TNT (The New Tracks), which is a simple update where a new set of tracks are introduced as well as some tweaks to the AI performance and a few changes to the visuals.

-Stunt Car Racer plays as good today as it did over 30 years ago and is one of the games that helped Geoff Crammond establish his ever improving reputation at the time, as being the master of simulator style driving games, without doubt, one of the best Commodore Amiga games.
+Stunt Car Racer plays as good today as it did over 30 years ago and is one of the games that helped Geoff Crammond establish his ever-improving reputation at the time, as being the master of simulator-style driving games, without doubt, one of the best Amiga games ever made.

 A lifelong avid gamer and computing enthusiast, Matt has decades of experience in the field, so producing retro orientated content for How To Retro comes is second nature to him.
 Now over 40 years old, Matt now even considers himself retro, but fortunately, nobody has developed a Matt emulator (not yet at least!).